Mister (song): Music video and promotion

+In popular culture

 The song's popular "butt-dance" has been featured on various TV programs and other media outlets in Japan.
 A parody of it was featured on the popular anime series Naruto Spin-off: Rock Lee and his Ninja Pals - Episode 6 and Doraemon, and on the live action series Kamen Rider Fourze - Episode 3.
 The song is featured in the international music game, DJ Max Technika 3; both on arcade and PlayStation Vita releases.
-The song was also included on the Japanese release of the Nintendo Wii video game Just Dance and on the K-pop Dance Festival which is the Korean version of the Just Dance made by SKONEC.
+The song was also included on the Japanese release of the Nintendo Wii video game Just Dance and on the K-pop Dance Festival which is the Korean version of the Just Dance made by Skonec.
 Many well-known celebrities and actors in Japan have also shown their fondness for the song's dance.
 Jun Matsumoto, member of popular Japanese boyband Arashi, also attempted to dance to the song during the April 16 episode of his group's variety show Arashi Ni Shiyagare.
 Child actress Mana Ashida also considers herself a fan of the group and had performed the dance during her March 28 appearance on Shabekuri 007.
-She was later given a surprise visit by the KARA members during her 7th birthday.
+She was later given a surprise visit by the Kara members during her 7th birthday.

+Impact

-In 2011, USEN revealed that Mister ranked #18 for the year, based on hit song rankings, song requests, and broadcasts.
-Japan's Karaoke charts also ranked Mister #1 for the months of November and December, revealing Kara's popularity potential in Japan in the coming year.
+In 2011, Usen revealed that Mister ranked #18 for the year, based on hit song rankings, song requests, and broadcasts.
+Japan's karaoke charts also ranked Mister #1 for the months of November and December, revealing Kara's popularity potential in Japan in the coming year.
 Figure dolls based upon the group wearing the attire they wore during promotions for the single were eventually released in March 2012 in South Korea and Japan.
 This also made them the first South Korean idol girl group to launch their own toy-brand based on themselves.

 On October 31, 2013, "Mister" was revealed to have made the most profit from royalties and copyright revenue in 2012 by the Ministry of Culture, despite being released in 2009.
 The profits came from digital download sales and royalties from establishments such as karaoke joints.
-The song was revealed to have made approximately 362 million won (US$341,000).
-It was followed by fellow girl group Girls' Generation's "Gee", also released in 2009, which earned approximately 359 million won (US$338,000).
+The song was revealed to have made approximately ₩362 million (US$341,000).
+It was followed by fellow girl group Girls' Generation's "Gee", also released in 2009, which earned approximately ₩359 million (US$338,000).
+Melon and Rolling Stone ranked "Mister" the 17th and 29th greatest K-pop songs of all time, respectively.